imLogM/multi_seed_region_grow/README.md

 # multi_seed_region_grow
 A multi-seed region growing algorithm.
 It can be used as a preprocess in object-recognition, segmentation, tracker and so on.

+It's not easy to find multi-seed region growing algorithm written in C++ and opencv 2+, so I share this simple version.

 ## Environment
 * GCC
 * CMake